zakaria-narjis/Diet-Recommendation-System/README.md

 $$cos(theta) = (A * B) / (||A|| * ||B||)$$

 ### Dataset
-We used Food.com kaggle dataset Data with over 500,000 recipes and 1,400,000 reviews from Food.com.
+I used Food.com kaggle dataset Data with over 500,000 recipes and 1,400,000 reviews from Food.com.
 Visit this [kaggle](https://www.kaggle.com/datasets/irkaal/foodcom-recipes-and-reviews?select=recipes.csv) link for more details.
 ### Backend Developement
 The application is built using the FastAPI framework, which allows for the creation of fast and efficient web APIs.
 When a user makes a request to the API (user data,nutrition data...) the model is used to generate a list of recommended food similar/suitable to his request (data) which are then returned to the user via the API.